Tracks

 Research themes

-- What are the consequences of unequal power relations on the design and performance of policy and governance?
+- What are the implications of living in the Anthropocene for policy and governance?

 Exploring the political implications of ecology and the ecological basis of politics